guywald/CSVParser/README.md

             Console.WriteLine("{0}: {1}", row["time"], row["result"]);
         }
     }

+You may iterate it using foreach or access a specific row using an indexer.

+You may also query the CSV using `WhereEqual`, `WhereGreaterThan` and `WhereLessThan`:

     List<CsvRow> matches = csv.WhereEquals("status", "OK");
     matches = csv.WhereGreaterThan("status", 200);
     matches = csv.WhereLessThan("status", 500);

-You may iterate it using foreach or access a specific row using an indexer.